A smiling man with a beard and earrings taking a selfie indoors, with a blurred background of a room with a wooden decor and a television.

 Special Focus: High-Stress Professions

-I know firsthand the culture of silence that exists in law enforcement, firefighting, emergency medicine, and military service.
+I know firsthand the culture of silence that exists in law enforcement, firefighting, emergency medicine, military service, and other helping professions.
 Many professionals in these roles struggle with burnout, PTSD, addiction, or moral injury, yet fear seeking help.
 My background allows me to provide a safe, stigma-free space where they can be vulnerable without having to "talk shop" or over-explain their world.

 Beyond the Therapy Room